landandair/Alt_Commander/README.md

       5. click- py launcher and for all users
       6. click- next
 3. Download the project files from github and unzip to the desired location
-4. open command line(command prompt) and type 'python --version' or try 'py --version'
+4. Open command line(command prompt) and type 'python --version' or try 'py --version'
    1. You should see your python version u downloaded
    2. if not look up how to change your default version
-5. while in terminal/console/command prompt,
+5. While in terminal/console/command prompt,
    1. Navigate to the area (unix: cd /path/to/Alt_Commander)
    2. (python3 -m[if needed]) pip install -r /path/to/Alt_Commander/requirements.txt
    3. All required libraries should be installed